-- 10.1 Ownership of Intellectual Property - Marshall University will own any intellectual property that is made, discovered, or created by any inventor who was employed or otherwise financially supported by Marshall University who makes substantial use of University resources (including University-funded time, facilities, or equipment) in connection with the development of such intellectual property.
+- 10.1.1 Marshall University will own any intellectual property that is made, discovered, or created by any creator who was employed or otherwise financially supported by Marshall University who makes substantial use of University resources (including University-funded time, facilities, or equipment) in connection with the development of such intellectual property.
 This includes any intellectual property created through a research project funded by corporate, federal or other external sponsors administered by the University.
-Use of library facilities, facilities available to the general public, and occasional use of office equipment and office staff will not ordinarily be considered "substantial use" of University facilities and equipment. - 10.1.2 Upon mutual agreement, an inventor may assign intellectual property he/she would otherwise own under this Policy to Marshall University to be managed by the Vice President for Technology Commercialization. - 10.1.3 If Marshall University decides not to take assignment or ownership rights, and there are no restrictions by the sponsor of the research, Marshall University will release its proprietary interest to the inventor.
+Use of library facilities, facilities available to the general public, and occasional use of office equipment and office staff will not ordinarily be considered "substantial use" of University facilities and equipment. - Upon mutual agreement, a creator may assign intellectual property he/she would otherwise own under this Policy to Marshall University to be managed by the Vice President for Research. - 10.1.3 If Marshall University decides not to take assignment or ownership rights, and there are no restrictions by the sponsor of the research, Marshall University will release its proprietary interest to the inventor.